Characterization of entangling properties of quantum measurement via two-mode quantum detector tomography using coherent state probes: Analytical solution of POVM with coherent state inputs

+The general two-mode coherent state without global phase is expressed as $\ket{\alpha, \beta \ee^{i \delta}}\ (\alpha,\beta, \delta \in \mathbb{R})$, which is expanded in the photon number basis as Eq.~\eqref{eq:2modesCoherentState}.
 In order to use a coherent state for the reconstruction of the POVM, we need to truncate the dimension of the coherent state so that it matches the dimension of the POVM.
 However, we cannot truncate the two-mode coherent state to $d^2$-dimensions.
 This is because the coefficients of $\left| m,n \right \rangle$ ($m+n=2(d-1)$) can be comparable to the coefficient of $\left| d-1,d-1 \right \rangle$.
 Instead we truncate the two-mode coherent state so that the total photon number is limited to $m+n \leq N$,